RicNavarro/DC-Rebirth-analysis/README.md

 This data analytics project explores the universe of DC Comics publications during the  **Rebirth Era**, spanning from 2016 to 2021, which was marketed by DC as a starting point for new readers.
 The primary goal is to uncover interesting patterns, trends, and insights into comic book production, the focus on different protagonists, and the significance of major events within this editorial phase.

-From data collection and cleaning to interactive visualization, this project demonstrates skills in data manipulation with Python (Pandas) and eventual the creation of dynamic dashboards with Power BI.
+From data collection and cleaning to interactive visualization, this project demonstrates skills in data manipulation with Python (Pandas) and eventual the creation of dynamic dashboards with Looker Studio.

 ## 📈 Project Status